 Mawuena Kattah website link.

 AWARD 2021 is supported by Arts Council England, Burslem Jubilee Project, Craft Potters Association, Intoart, Manchester Metropolitan University, Messums Wiltshire.

 Fresh 2021 brings critical attention to 25 emerging artists in contemporary ceramics in the UK and Ireland.

-British Ceramics Biennial is back!
-British Ceramics Biennial returns to Stoke-on-Trent (11 September to 17 October), with a vibrant five-week festival of new…
+For 2021, British Ceramics Biennial returned to Stoke-on-Trent (11 September to 17 October), with a vibrant five-week festival.

 British Ceramics Biennial announces 10 artists for AWARD 2021